peciukonism/reCAPTCHA/README.md

 ## Installation
-Node.js is needed for this application
-Insert generated site key on line 25 in index.html Insert generated secret key on line 32 in server.js
+ Node.js is needed for this application.
+Insert generated site key on line 25 in index.html.
+Insert generated secret key on line 32 in server.js

 ### Install the dependencies